rithmschool/numbers_api/README.md

 <h3 id="callback">Callback</h3>
 To use [JSONP](http://en.wikipedia.org/wiki/JSONP), pass to the `callback` query the name of the JavaScript function to be invoked.
-This function will be called with a single argument that is the response text.
+The response will be that function called on the fact text as a string literal.

 <pre>
 http://numbersapi.com/42/math?callback=showNumber